joelatwo/Team4Game/readme.txt

 README

-**Source code is all within the appropriate folders in the Source folder**
+**Source code is all within the appropriate folders in the Source folder.
+Headers are in the /inc folder and classes are in the /src folder.**

 DOWNLOAD CODE
 Clone the Github project if you haven't.
 If you have, sync/refresh the project to get changes.